-There’s a very simple answer to this question: it’s entirely up to you.
+There is no right or wrong answer to this question.
+It’s entirely up to you.
 There are a number of well-established companies that can convert your classic car to electric power.
 So if you have the desire and the funds, by all means go for it.

 Think you can do the job at home?
 Think twice.
 A DIY EV conversion requires knowledge and expertise beyond the realms of most home mechanics, not to mention the significant safety considerations of working with high-voltage electrics.
 A specialist such as Electrogenic will handle all of this, plus the paperwork required to make the car road-legal.

-If you love cars, you’re probably guilty of getting misty-eyed over a classic, failing to remember the mornings when it refused to start or that time it broke down on the inner ring road.
-Perhaps you’ve also forgotten the terminal rust in the sills, or the time you spent scouring the internet for an unobtanium part?
+Let’s start with the positives.
+If you love cars, you’re probably guilty of getting misty-eyed over a classic, failing to remember all the mornings when it refused to start or that time it broke down on a dark country lane.
+Perhaps you’ve also forgotten the terminal rust in the sills, or the time you spent scouring the internet for a discontinued part?

 Don’t get us wrong, we’re as guilty as the next car enthusiast.
 But the fact remains: a classic car requires time and effort to keep on the road.
 And keeping cars alive is getting more expensive, even if yours is old enough to qualify for free road tax (VED).

 There’s also the prospect of higher taxation, increasing fuel costs and the banning of classic cars from towns and cities.
 It’s only going to get more difficult to own and run an older car.
-An electric conversion might be the best way to keep it on the road.
+An electric conversion might be the best way to keep using the car you love.

-Tim was similarly enamoured with the David Brown Mini eMastered.
+Tim also enjoyed the David Brown Mini eMastered.
 He said “it feels tailor-made for the urban slog… while its diminutive size makes parking a doddle.
 You don’t need to worry about the ULEZ charge, either.”

-The case against converting a classic car to electric is built primarily on emotional rather than rational thought.
+The case against converting a classic car to electric is partly an emotional one.
 A car’s engine is part of its character, so its removal can feel like robbing it of its soul.
 Particularly when that engine is something like a Porsche flat-six.
-The way it delivers its performance, the noise it makes when downshifting through the gears, and the wail of the exhaust when you drive through the tunnel – all these elements are lost when you convert to electric power.
+The way it delivers its performance, the noise and vibration when downshifting through the gears, the wail of the exhaust when you drive through a tunnel… all these elements are lost when you convert to electric power.

 The counter argument is an electric powertrain can potentially make a classic car much faster.
 It’s like treating the vehicle to a heart transplant.
 Electric cars are known for their rapid acceleration, so your humble hatchback or sluggish saloon could become something that rivals a Tesla in the traffic light Grand Prix.

-But there’s no doubt that converting a classic car would be considered sacrilegious in some quarters.
+There’s no doubt that converting a classic car would be considered sacrilegious in some quarters, too.
 If the classic car is rare, historically significant or in perfect condition, it’s probably worth leaving it alone.
-You could also find that a once-valuable classic car is worth significantly less with an electric motor under the bonnet.
+You could also find that a once-valuable investment is worth significantly less with an electric motor under the bonnet.
 Even if it cost an arm and a leg to convert.

-The environmental argument for electrifying a classic also seems shaky, given the quantity of raw materials required, particularly within the battery pack, and the relatively small mileages these cars tend to cover.
+Lastly, the environmental argument for electrifying a classic also seems shaky at best, given the quantity of raw materials required, particularly within the battery pack, and the relatively small mileages these vehicles tend to cover.
 EVs are more socially acceptable in certain circles, however.

-Those are our thoughts on the subject, but there isn’t really a right or wrong answer here.
+Those are our thoughts on the subject, but obviously you are free to make up your mind.
 The technology is available and there is a ready supply of classic cars to choose from, any of which can be converted to electric power.
 The choice is yours.

 ALSO READ: